ManageIQ/manageiq-design/UX/ui-service/designer/BlueprintDetails/design.md

 # Blueprint Details

 - Blueprint Details is a modal available from the blueprint designer canvas
-- This area is for the service designer
+- This modal is for the service designer
-- This area is provided so the service designer can:
+- This modal is provided so the service designer can:
   - View and edit the details of the current blueprint
   - Set the provision and action orders of the current blueprint